grz0zrg/fas/README.md

 Frames drop happen if the client is too late sending its slices per frame (this is controlled by the `frames_queue_size` option parameter), different reasons can make that happen such as slow connectivity, client side issues like a slow client, etc.

-When a frame is dropped, FAS hold the audio till a frame is received or the `max_drop` program option is reached, this ensure smooth audio even if the client has issues sending its frames, latency can be heard if too much frames are dropped however.
+When a frame is dropped, FAS hold the audio till a frame is received or the `max_drop` program option is reached then it goes into a silent mode (stop abruptely but still processing; not paused), this ensure smooth audio even if the client has issues sending its frames, latency can be heard if too much frames are dropped however.

 ### Limitations